 There are several appealing advantages that the holding company structure can offer you.
 One of the most important is that a holding company can act as a potential shield from bankruptcy or other excessive loss should one of the subsidiary companies go bankrupt.
 In this event, the holding company is not held liable and creditors do not have the ability to go after any of its assets.

 The holding company structure can also act as a vehicle for investors.
-It is often most efficient to hold disparate investments via a single LLC or corporation.
+It is often most efficient to hold disparate investments via a single LLC, Corporation or S-Corporation.
 By doing this, it allows you to simplify your taxes through use of consolidated filing and can provide other benefits, as well.

 If you are interested in forming a holding company for your investments, you will have a few choices to make as you get started.
 One of the first will be whether you want to create a corporation or an LLC.
 There is also the option of creating two LLCs, in which one is used for holding and the other is used for operations.